 Intended outcome Success criteria Improve early literacy skills (speaking, listening, reading, and writing) for eligible children in Reception and KS1 to stop gaps forming or widening.
 Regular pupil progress meetings.
 Structured conversations with parents (termly) regarding progress.
 SLT to track conversations and data.
 Class Teachers to hold 3x per week same day interventions for children as and when required.
-SENCO to monitor interventions and revise regularly.
+To compliment the embed phonics strategy to improve spelling and KS2 SENCO to monitor interventions and revise regularly.
 Pupils eligible for PP meet age-related expectations in literacy and numeracy by the end of KS1.
 High level/robust vocabulary texts and teaching.
-Nuffield Early Language Programme for identified children.
+Children's knowledge and success in spelling is developed throughout KS2.

-Increase attendance rates for identified PP children to 96%+ (excluding Covid-related absences).
+Increase attendance rates for identified PP children to 96%+ (excluding Covid- related absences).
 Relevant referrals to the speech and language service, the educational psychology service and communication learning and autism support service.
 Improve PP attendance to be 96%+.
 Individuals with poor attendance monitored and parent meetings held.
 ARE and GDS results increase across all classes/year groups.
 Maintain or improve PP working at ARE in all year groups.
 Improve literacy and numeracy skills and confidence for PP children in KS2 to close gaps and prepare children for KS3.
 PP children in KS1 and KS2 have access to inclusive quality Wave 1 teaching and in-class support.
 Targeted academic support is provided for PP pupils.
 This includes structured interventions delivered via small group support.
 Children have regular access to supportive programmes such as TT Rockstars and Clicker 8.
 Children have access to quality reading resources, including a dyslexia friendly reading scheme.
 Improve self-esteem and emotional health of our PP pupils.
 Emotional barriers to learning are supported and reduced leading to these children making at least expected progress across a year group.
 Covid-related emotional barriers to learning are identified and reduced.
 Nurturing 'soft landings' have been provided Weekly Zones of Regulation group work two terms per year Individual Boxall Profiles undertaken EP, CLASS, CAMHs and Health Team service input at an individual basis Emotional resilience virtual workshops provided.
-Sensory Circuits and sensory breaks to reduce anxiety undertaken Extra small group nurture PE Group sessions provided Improve the impact of Teaching Assistants when working with PP pupils.
+Sensory Circuits and sensory breaks to reduce anxiety undertaken Extra small group Nurture support sessions provided.
+Improve the impact of Teaching Assistants when working with PP pupils.
 Use of Education Endowment Foundation research.
 TA impact.